fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Advanced guide to STS.md

 ## Step 5: The RAM user obtains temporary identity credentials {#section_lwx_nxk_5db .section}

 Authorized RAM users can call the STS API operations or use the STS SDKs to obtain the temporary identity credentials for role play.
 The temporary credentials include an AccessKeyId, AccessKeySecret, and SecurityToken.
-For more information about the STS API and STS SDKs, see and .
+For more information about the STS API and STS SDKs, see [API Reference \(STS\)](https://www.alibabacloud.com/help/zh/doc-detail/28756.htm) and [SDK Reference \(STS\)](https://www.alibabacloud.com/help/zh/doc-detail/28786.htm).

 You need to specify the following parameters when using an STS API or SDK to obtain temporary identity credentials: